ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 Yes, OVHcloud is performing some backups, you can see them into your NSX-T control plane.

-This back up is not aimed to allow you to do a roll back in case of wrong configuration from your end but exist in case of corruption of the different NSX-T controlers.
+This backup is not aimed to allow you to do a roll back in case of wrong configuration from your end but exist in case of corruption of the different NSX-T controllers.

 <a name="nsxtinto2016pcc"></a>

-### Is a NSX-T vDC delivery ok into a 2016 PCC?
+### Is it possible to have the delivery of an NSX-T vDC in a 2016 PCC or are there delivery issues?

-Yes, it is possible, there is no current constraints.
+Yes, it is possible, there are no current constraints.

 <a name="etarelease"></a>